Search This Blog

 Among realms of intertwined relationships, bicycling culture lives where literary poiesis and sculptural kinesis intersect.
 Labann rides a rolling sculpture while making observations and recording revelations.
 Isn’t this what wordsmiths and wheelsmiths have in common?
 Two dichotomous gears may spin in opposite directions, but work effectively where they intersect.

-Too often witness distressing signs that something’s gone awry: forgotten forests of fallen limbs, roadside vegetation smothered by manmade castoffs, and shuttered factories besides black streams swollen by soot-smeared snowmelt.
+Too often witness distressing signs that something’s gone awry: forgotten forests of fallen limbs, roadside vegetation smothered by manmade castoffs, and shuttered factories beside black streams swollen by soot-smeared snowmelt.
 Many say that aimlessly self propelling represents ineffective exercise and time wasted, but not to bicycle industry’s independent and myriad workers whose livelihoods depend upon it.

 Croci don’t lie; once they bloom and die, temps soon equal age, a threshold to venture outdoors for many adult cyclists.
 On a dreary late winter spin suddenly realized that several streets en route were befittingly named - Armstrong, Columbia, Columbia again in a different town, Economy, Finance, Merida, and Wheeler, past Clement’s Marketplace, Continental Tire, Iron Horse Pub, Roadmasters Drivers School, and Singer Sewing Center of Coventry, not famous one in England where bicycle industry and international popularity began.
 Was reminded of alien hunting, bike sleuthing Wheeler family from Netflix series Stranger Things (Duffer Bros., dirs., 2016 to 2022) set in 1980’s Indiana, home to over 50 current or former bicycle builders.
 One may be strangely immersed in bicycling relevancy without noticing its legal pertinency.
 Cyborgs will never connect these dots.